I first shared these paper bag exploring journals at Honeybear Lane. They’re great for kids!

-I first shared this at Honeybear Lane.
-Did you see it there?
-What about The Burly Crew–are you familiar with it?
-It‘s a musical about the Lewis and Clark expedition and I remember all the way back to 4th grade, getting props ready for the play.
+Are you familiar with the play The Burly Crew?
+It’s a musical about the Lewis and Clark expedition and I remember all the way back to 4th grade, getting props ready for the play.
 We cut out colorful paper handprints to make leaves on the trees, used blue fabric for the water and made little leather books out of brown grocery bags.

 I thought it would be great to recreate the project with my kids and help them make their own exploring journals.
 Here’s what you’ll need: